jakehockey10/sample-cio-app/README.md

-##Sample Rails App with Context.IO
+##Sample Rails App with Context.IO 2.0 API

 This is a sample Rails application that uses the Context.IO API to connect to an email account and fetch back data.